Professor-G/MicroLIA/docs/index.rst

    training_set.create(timestamps, min_mag=15, max_mag=20, n_class=500)

-There a number of other parameters we can control when creating our training set, including exposure time and zeropoint of the survey elescope.
+There a number of other parameters we can control when creating our training set, including exposure time and zeropoint of the survey telescope.
 Setting these parameters carefully will ensure that our training set matches what will be observed.

 To be more accurate we will set these optional parameters, and even include a noise model using the rms and median mag of our OGLE IV data.